Haviland & Co.: History

 Early on in operations, Haviland acquired white blanks from other porcelain manufactories in Limoges and decorated the wares in-house.
 Some of these blanks were already decorated in high-fire colors, which required a kiln that could reach temperatures high enough to burn porcelain.
 The factory did have a muffle kiln which got sufficiently hot enough to set low-fire colors and to add gilding, which burns at the lowest temperature.
 The factory did not have a high-fire kiln until 1853 when they applied for permission to build two of them.
 Haviland did not acquire the ability to significantly produce porcelains completely in-house until 1865.

 Due to Haviland Brothers & Company's market success, they significantly altered the porcelain market in France.
 Their streamlined business model and market dominance meant that other firms had to copy their innovations or be squeezed out.

-By 1853 they were the largest importer of French porcelain into the United States.
+By 1853, they were the largest importer of French porcelain into the United States.
 Limoges seemed to be particularly popular in North America in four market regions: in French Canada, New York, Mississippi Valley, and in the southeastern United States as a whole.
 Its popularity in the Antebellum south is shown in the fact that it had subsidiaries in Augusta, Charleston, and Mobile.
-This also means that during the Civil War and immediately afterwards, Haviland & Co. lost a large share of its buyers who were preoccupied with war.
+This also means that during the American Civil War and immediately afterwards, Haviland & Co. lost a large share of its buyers who were preoccupied with war.

-The effects of the Civil War were so pronounced that Haviland Brothers & Co. had to close its doors.
-David Haviland saw this as an opportunity to go into business for himself and rebranded his new company Haviland and Company.
+The effects of the American Civil War were so pronounced that Haviland Brothers & Co. had to close its doors.
+David Haviland saw this as an opportunity to go into business for himself and rebranded his new company Haviland & Co.
 He also brought his two sons, Charles Edward and Theodore into the company.
 Charles Edward quickly took over the day-to-day operations from his father and Theodore moved to the United States to handle the side of the business that had formerly belonged to their uncles – the exporting and promoting of Haviland China.

 The company continued to be managed by the two brothers with Charles Edward largely in control and managing the day-to-day operations and Theodore in America until 1879 when Theodore moved back to France.
 Both brothers in one location proved to be too much for either and they decided to dissolve their partnership in 1891.
 Charles Edward continued with the business and Theodore opened his own business, Theodore Haviland, Limoges, in 1893.
 The two companies competed bitterly until Charles Edward's death in 1921, the company folded in 1931.
-In 1941 William Haviland, Theodore's son, bought the rights to the Haviland & Company name and began production of wares after World War II.
+In 1941, William Haviland, Theodore's son, bought the rights to the Haviland & Company name and began production of wares after World War II.

 The Haviland company has since been overseen by grandson William Haviland, and great-grandson Theodore Haviland II.